Human Research Protections Training

 - Human Research Protections Training Guidance (PDF)

-- Northwestern IRB Office requires and accepts only human research protections training; it does not require or accept Good Clinical Practice (GCP), Responsible Conduct of Research (RCR), Information Privacy and Security (IPS) or any training other than that specifically covering human research protections.
+- Northwestern University IRB Office requires and accepts only Human Research Protections Training; it does not require or accept Good Clinical Practice (GCP), Responsible Conduct of Research (RCR), Information Privacy and Security (IPS) or any training other than that specifically covering human research protections

-- Jump to training requirements for Northwestern and Northwestern-affiliated Researchers
+- Jump to training requirements for Northwestern University and Northwestern University-affiliated Researchers

 - Jump to Troubleshooting